learn-co-curriculum/react-hooks-import-export/README.md

 ## Introduction

-In this lesson we'll discuss the `import` and `export` keywords and how they allow us to share JavaScript code across multiple files.
+In this lesson, we'll discuss the `import` and `export` keywords and how they allow us to share JavaScript code across multiple files.

 ## Modular Code